SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 * Nested keys
 * Keys in arrays

-The primary use case for the `json` operator in CSE match expressions is to access unmapped message fields that are contained in the CSE `fields` attribute.
+The primary use case for the `json` operator in Cloud SIEM match expressions is to access unmapped message fields that are contained in the Cloud SIEM `fields` attribute.

 **Syntax**